 had scheduled for.
 Picture taken at the South Pole, men

 - The eleven dogs that returned with Amundsen

 from the pole were given to the expedition of Australian

-the middle summer of a 2 winter and three summer expedition
+of a two winter and three summer expedition and the Aurora

-and the Aurora had sailed back to Australia for provisions
+had sailed back to Australia for provisions and to escape

-and to escape the Antarctic winter.
-On return from
+the Antarctic winter.
+On return from the pole therefore,

-the pole therefore, those dogs had sailed to Australia and
+those dogs had sailed to Australia and back to Antarctica

 - The dogs that were used in Antarctica were working animals,